 - Who will be responsible for maintaining the site?

 - What is the title of the site?

 - What should the URL be?

-If the Web and Digital Team are satisfied that the request meets the above requirements, we will set up a development site for you.
+If the Web Operations Team are satisfied that the request meets the above requirements, we will set up a development site for you.
 You will need to provide a basic site structure (the names of pages and where they sit in the site navigation) for us to build a shell of the site.
 Someone in your team will then need to register for Drupal training, after which we will grant them access to edit the site.

 Once the site has been built, you need to notify us that it is finished.
 We then undertake a “pre-go live check” which can take 1 to 2 weeks, depending on the size of the site.
 During this time, no further editing can be done on the site.
 If you are able to give us advance warning of when you will send us the completed site, this is preferred.

 Once we have completed the pre-go live check, we will send you a list of any amendments that need to be made before the site can go live (for example, images that need to be changed, links that are broken, typos in the text and so on).
 Once these amendments have been made, we will approve the site to go live.

 - Request a new site from the Web Operations Team and/or your faculty (if you sit under a faculty).

 - Discuss URL options for the site with your faculty (or head of area if a departmental site) and seek approval from the Web Operations Team